grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (middle of night: night 3, run to Stilt City) And the cycle repeated itself without change for hours.
 The storm continued to spin above them, and their ears rang from the pings and from the silence between them.

 Cassandra showed back up in the sonar compartment, unable to sleep for the pings, and offered to sit at the sonar station again.
-When Hemi climbed into the control room, Percy had him relieve Owen at the throttle controls and sent Owen to make them a very late dinner.
+When Hemi climbed into the control room, Percy had him relieve Gregory at the throttle controls and sent Gregory to make them a very late dinner.

 [//]: # (### late dinner; Owen realizes the sub commander is after him)

-Half an hour later Owen's voice came over the PA saying food was ready.
+Half an hour later Gregory's voice came over the PA saying food was ready.
 Captain Percy suggested Bastian and Cassandra should eat first, but Cassandra preferred to stay at sonar.
 Bastian offered to bring a plate of food up to her and sit at the sub controls himself while he ate.
 He was back from the galley in a matter of minutes with heaping bowls of steaming food for Cassandra and himself.

 Percy held Bastian's bowl of food while he climbed the ladder to the control room.
 She realized how hungry she was as the smell wafted up to her nostrils.